pterodactyl/documentation/panel/1.0/webserver_configuration.md

 rm /etc/caddy/Caddyfile
 ```

-Than continue with an editor of your choice to write the config.
+Then continue with an editor of your choice to write the config.

 <<< @/.snippets/webservers/Caddyfile{9}